Kialo requires cookies to work correctly.

 Print copies are physiologically better for our bodies than e-books.

-People still go to them as a space (instead of for the books).
+People still go to them as a public space, not just for books.

-Books will no longer be a hard copy, so if the internet or the library's website goes down or loses the online copy, then there is no way to get it back.
+Books will no longer be a hard copy, so if the internet or the library's website goes down or loses the online copy (aka the book's no longer on the internet or in reality), then there is no way to get it back.

 would arise, as libraries need permission from publishers to stock digital copies of books, which could be withheld.
 Physical libraries have no such limitations, and will still need to be around to fill in digital gaps.